aws-samples/searchengine-with-appsync-dynamodb-elasticsearch/README.md

 Users will need to have the following items to deploy the example pattern:

 -   Access to an AWS with permissions for the related services (See Architecture)
--   Access to an AWS account that has been bootstrapped with a CDK version equal or greater than 1.96.0
+-   Access to an AWS account that has been bootstrapped with a CDK version equal or greater than 1.167.0
 -   Access to an AWS account with an internet gateway attached
--   Access to an AWS account
+-   Local development environment with NodeJS 16 and Typescript installed

 Limitations
 ------------